mikewest/http-state-tokens/README.md

 # Explainer: Tightening HTTP State Management

-Mike West, July 2018
+Mike West, August 2018

 _©2018, Google, Inc. All rights reserved._

-(_Though this isn't a proposal that's well thought out, and stamped solidly with the Google Seal of Approval.
+(_Note: This isn't a proposal that's well thought out, and stamped solidly with the Google Seal of Approval.
 It's a collection of interesting ideas for discussion, nothing more, nothing less._)

 ## A Problem